 Our second product candidate, NX-13, is a novel, gut-restricted oral therapeutic that targets NOD-like receptor X1, or NLRX1, a mitochondriaassociated receptor that has been associated with the modulation of inflammatory cytokines for UC and CD.
 There are currently no approved NLRX1-based drugs.
 NX-13 is designed to target NLRX1 in order to induce anti-inflammatory effects in CD4+ T cells and other immune cells in the gastrointestinal tract.
 We believe that, if approved, NX-13 could provide an additional treatment option for the up to 50% of UC patients that experience relapse within one year of current therapies and up to 55% of CD patients that relapse within one year of achieving active remission.
 Mechanistically, NX-13 could provide improvements in fibrosis.
 We believe NX-13 offers the potential, both as a single agent and in combination with other therapeutics, to address the unmet medical need in UC and CD.
-We have initiated a Phase 1b trial of NX-13 for the treatment of UC and CD and expect to report topline data in the second half of 2020.
+We have completed a Phase 1a trial of NX-13 in normal healthy volunteers and identified a maximum tolerated dose, or MTD, that was 10-fold greater than the targeted therapeutic dose, without presentation of serious adverse events.